Los Bukis: 1980–1989: Commercial breakout and success

 In 1980, Los Bukis relocated to the United States, where they added band members Roberto Guadarrama and José Javier Solís.
-Their fourth studio album, Me Muero Porque Seas Mi Novia, was released in 1980, with Presiento Que Voy a Llorar released the following year.
-In 1982, the band released their seventh studio album, Yo Te Necesito.
+Their sixth studio album, Me Muero Porque Seas Mi Novia, was released in 1980, with Presiento Que Voy a Llorar released the following year.
+In 1982, the band released their eighth studio album, Yo Te Necesito.
 The album was nominated for Best Mexican-American Performance at the 26th Annual Grammy Awards.
-In the same year, Jorge Dávila was replaced by Pedro Sanchez as the band's new drummer for 14 years.
-The band released their eighth studio album, Mi Fantasia, (1983).
+In the same year, Jorge Dávila was replaced by Pedro Sánchez as the band's new drummer for 14 years.
+The band released their ninth studio album, Mi Fantasia, (1983).
 Mi Fantasia became the band's first entry on the Regional Mexican Albums chart in the United States, peaked at number 9.
-Their ninth studio album, A Donde Vas (1984), topped the Regional Mexican Albums chart for twenty weeks.
+Their tenth studio album, A Donde Vas (1984), topped the Regional Mexican Albums chart for twenty weeks.

-The band experienced large amounts of commercial success with the release of their tenth studio album, Me Volví a Acordar de Ti (1986), which sold about 1.35 million copies and was certified diamond in Mexico.
+The band experienced large amounts of commercial success with the release of their eleventh studio album, Me Volví a Acordar de Ti (1986), which sold about 1.35 million copies and was certified diamond in Mexico.
 The album became their first top-ten entry on the Latin Pop Albums record chart, peaking at number 6.
 The album spawned the hit single "Tu Cárcel", which peaked at number 3 on the Hot Latin Songs chart and at number 2 on Radio Mil's Notitas Musicales chart in Mexico.
-The singles "Este Adiós" and the title track "Me Volví a Acordar de Ti" peaked at number 9 and 26 on the Hot Latin Songs respectively.
+The singles "Este Adiós" and the title track "Me Volví a Acordar de Ti" peaked at number 9 and 26 on the Hot Latin Songs, respectively.

-Their eleventh studio album, Si Me Recuerdas (1987), peaked at number 6 on the Latin Pop Albums chart and became their second nomination for Best Mexican-American Performance at the 31st Annual Grammy Awards in 1989.
+Their twelfth studio album, Si Me Recuerdas (1987), peaked at number 6 on the Latin Pop Albums chart and became their second nomination for Best Mexican-American Performance at the 31st Annual Grammy Awards in 1989.
 The album spawned the singles "Tus Mentiras" and "Y Ahora Te Vas", the latter of which became the band's first number-one entry on the Hot Latin Songs chart.
-Their twelfth studio album, Y Para Siempre (1989), experienced similar amounts of commercial success, selling about 750,000 copies in Mexico and peaking at number 5 on the Top Latin Albums.
+Their thirteenth studio album, Y Para Siempre (1989), experienced similar amounts of commercial success, selling about 750,000 copies in Mexico and peaking at number 5 on the Top Latin Albums.
 The album featured the number-one single "Como Fui a Enamorarme de Ti" and the number-two single "A Donde Vayas".
 The former was adapted into a full-length film of the same name starring Solís.